Barik-Rajdeep/Barik-Rajdeep/README.md

 - 👋 Hi, I’m @Barik-Rajdeep
 - 👀 I’m interested in ...
 Full Stack Webdev
 - 🌱 I’m currently learning ...
-Electronics and Communication
+Electronics and Communication Engineering
 - 💞️ I’m looking to collaborate on ...
 Website Building And App Building
 - 📫 How to reach me ...ig-@the_sionofpriory
 - ⚡ Imp fact: ...
 I'm Singer Song Writter